KelsierLuthadel/recipes/cuisine/indian/Meals/chicken-balti.md

 *Authentic baltis are cooked over a high gas flame that is much hotter than is possible on most conventional hobs.
 As they are cooked, the whole pan turns into a big ball of fire as the oil catches light, cooking off the oil and adding a delicious smoky flavour*

-*This is nomrally cooked in a large balti pan, but you can you can substitute this with a frying pan*
+*This is normally cooked in a large balti pan, but you can you can substitute this with a frying pan*

 **Serves:** 4